Jane Harrison Speaker Series on the Importance of Housing

 He is also the author of Grading Education: Getting Accountability Right (2008); Class and Schools: Using Social, Economic and Educational Reform to Close the Black-White Achievement Gap (2004); and The Way We Were?
 Myths and Realities of America’s Student Achievement (1998).
 Other recent books include The Charter School Dust-Up: Examining the Evidence on Enrollment and Achievement (co-authored in 2005); and All Else Equal: Are Public and Private Schools Different? (co-authored in 2003).

-A panel of local advocates and experts will join Mr. Rothstein to discuss housing policy in the Baltimore region:
+A panel of local advocates and experts joined Mr. Rothstein to discuss housing policy in the Baltimore region:

 - Tony Fugett, NAACP Baltimore County Branch